lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 In this tutorial, **blm**{: style="color: blue"} is used in "standard" mode.
 (The [basic tutorial](/tutorial/lmf/lmf_tutorial/) creates a simpler file with `blm --express init.si`).
-Standard mode makes limited use of the [preprocessing capabilities](/docs/input/inputfile/) of the Questaal input system, namely it uses algebraic variables which can be modified on the command line.
-Thus `lmf -vnit=10 ...` sets **nit** to 10 before doing anything else.
+Standard mode makes limited use of the [preprocessing capabilities](/docs/input/inputfile/) of the Questaal input system : it uses algebraic variables which can be modified on the command line.
+Thus `lmf -vnit=10 ...` sets variable **nit** to 10 before doing anything else.
 Generally:

 * Lines which begin with '**#**' are comment lines and are ignored.
 (More generally, text following a `#' in any line is ignored).